HitmanAlharbi/CTF/cyberhub/web/Geeks Zone/README.md

 # Writeup

-When you access the website, you will see an error : **Notice: Undefined index: geek **
+When you access the website, you will see an error **Undefined index: geek**

  ![error](1.png)